Bad Credit Mortgages – Best Bad Credit Lenders for 2022

 Here are some of the compensating factors that will come into play when trying to qualify for a bad credit home loan.
 The more you can add to your mortgage application, the stronger an application it will be and more likely to get approved.

-- Cash Reserves – After your down payment and closing costs, the more months of cash reserves you have the better your chances to have your loan approved.
+• Cash Reserves – After your down payment and closing costs, the more months of cash reserves you have the better your chances to have your loan approved.
 Knowing that you have a minimum of 6 months of reserves is a positive compensating factor.
 According to Dave Ramsey, your reserves really should be much greater than 6 months as part of a strategy to achieve financial freedom.
 When bad credit lenders look at your loan application, they will use reserves as one of the compensating factors because it helps to minimize their risk.

-- Rental Payment History – Showing that you have a good rental payment history by providing a letter from your landlord is a positive thing.
+• Rental Payment History – Showing that you have a good rental payment history by providing a letter from your landlord is a positive thing.
 In addition, if your new proposed mortgage payment is similar to what you were paying in rent, that is also a positive.
 Lenders want to avoid “payment shock” which is when you go from one monthly payment to a much larger monthly payment in your new bad credit mortgage.

-Bad Credit Mortgage Programs and Options
+Bad Credit Mortgage Programs

 Here are the bad credit mortgage programs that may fit your situation.
 After talking to one of our bad credit lenders, you and the qualified loan professional can decide what makes the most sense.

-- VA Home Loans – Veterans may be able to qualify for a VA home loan.
+• VA Home Loans – Veterans may be able to qualify for a VA home loan.
 This is just one of the many well deserved benefits of serving our country.
 Although the Veterans Administration does not have a credit score requirement, many lenders impose their own credit score minimum of 620 or more.
 In the past, we have found a few lenders who will go as low as a 500 credit score so yes we can help you.

-- Down Payment Assistance – Grants – There is a chance that you may be eligible for a Federal Grant or down payment assistance.
+• Down Payment Assistance – Grants – There is a chance that you may be eligible for a federal grant or down payment assistance.
 That information resides on the HUD assistance programs page for more info.
 Just click on your state and then “assistance programs”.
 Lots to read there and you may need to make some phone calls.

-- Down Payment Gifts – If you do not have the funds for a down payment, there are a few programs including FHA will allow for you to receive the funds needed as a “gift” from a relative.
+• Down Payment Gifts – If you do not have the funds for a down payment, there are a few programs including FHA will allow for you to receive the funds needed as a “gift” from a relative.
 They would only need for you to provide a gift letter and the funds will need to be transferred to you prior to closing.

-Refinancing a Mortgage with Bad Credit
+Refinancing with Bad Credit

 If you have bad credit and you need to refinance, there is help for you as well.
 Most of the programs mentioned above can also be used for a bad credit mortgage refinance.
 However, there are two programs below which are available only for refinancing.

-First Time Home Buyers With Bad Credit
+First Time Home Buyers with Bad Credit

 First time home buyers often attempt to apply for their first mortgage with already having bad credit.
 This means their credit history was negatively impacted by credit events unrelated to a mortgage.
 They possibly had late payments on consumer debt such as credit cards or possibly had a medical collection issue.